 A firewall is a vital component of any anti-malware system.
 Its job is to examine the source, destination and type of data entering and leaving your machine.
 They block potentially dangerous data transfers by breaking the connections they’re using.
 Application control options extend this to limiting which programs can send and receive data.

 Finally, Windows allows other computers to connect through several “ports” (data channels) by default.
 These “open” ports make Windows machines easy to find — and attack — across networks.
-You can read more about how to block open ports here, but a good firewall can fix this automatically.
+A good firewall can fix this automatically.

 No defence is perfect, so it’s wise to protect against the things malware does if it gets through.
 Unfortunately, this could include anything a hacker could do from your keyboard.
 However, typical ‘spyware’ behaviour includes logging keystrokes and identity theft.